[CLICK HERE TO DONATE!] Make your tax-deductible contribution to: "Ocean Environment Legal Defense Fund" and save our beach environment!

 Sign Petition moving wind turbines 30-miles farther offshore!

 Our precious beach is about to be changed forever if immediate action is not taken.
-Wind power developers plan to construct as many as two hundred 643-foot tall wind turbines along our coast between Ocean City, Maryland and Rehoboth Beach, Delaware.
+Wind power developers plan to construct as many as three hundred 853 to 953 foot tall wind turbines along our coast between Ocean City, Maryland and Rehoboth Beach, Delaware.
 These towers will be visible from shore, not only during the day, but also at night due to the flashing of airplane and ship warning lights.

 Little consideration has been given to the impact on your home value, your quality of life, your rental income, or your business.